Understanding Agent-Based Scanning Vulnerabilities

 Veracode uses multiple data sources for vulnerabilities: Common Vulnerabilities and Exposures (CVE) from the National Vulnerability Database (NVD), and Veracode vulnerabilities (SRCCLR) from the Veracode Vulnerability Database.

-To find vulnerabilities outside of the NVD, the researchers at Veracode curate and validate public database entries and track developer lists, code commits and releases, discussion forums, underground bulletin boards, and social chatter.
+To find vulnerabilities outside the NVD, Veracode researchers curate and validate public database entries and track developer lists, code commits and releases, discussion forums, underground bulletin boards, and social chatter.
 The technology uses machine learning, extracting patterns from known vulnerabilities and applying new techniques and theories.
 Veracode Software Composition Analysis agent-based scanning uses clone verification to validate versions are patched as intended.

 Vulnerability Data Sources